Patient Blood Management

 • Clotting of hemodialysis equipment

-• Pure red cell aplasia (a poorly formed blood cell that do not work like a normal red blood cell) or aplastic anemia
+• Pure red cell aplasia (a condition in which are not formed properly), or aplastic anemia

 • Seizures